 One of the biggest differences between CyberGhost and NordVPN is in the area of privacy.

-CyberGhost: As I mentioned at the beginning of this article, there are quite a few alarming issues with CyberGhost in the area of privacy:
+CyberGhost: As I mentioned at the beginning of this guide, there are quite a few alarming issues with CyberGhost in the area of privacy:

 - I found CyberGhost to be utilizing session recording scripts on their website, which act like a surveillance camera recording everything a person does on the website (explained in the CyberGhost review).